jsreport/docs/docs/azure-functions-serverless.md

 <img src="/learn/static-resources/azure-functions.png" alt="azure functions" width="200" style="margin-left: auto;margin-right: auto; display: block"/>
 <br/>

+**This tutorial is outdated.
+The current Azure Functions Runtime doesn't include libs required by Chromium.
+Use Azure Container Apps instead.
+See the dedicated tutorial [here](/learn/azure-container-apps).**

 You can run jsreport also as serverless in [Azure Functions](https://azure.microsoft.com/en-us/services/functions/).
 This is a very convenient way how to run cheap and automatically scalable reports rendering without a need for paying for the actual servers.
 This documentation helps you with creating the Azure Function running jsreport, deploying templates and remote invocation of the rendering.